 6. Mandala Wall Art

 Mandala is a concentric symbol that represents the universe.
 It is often used in spiritual teachings.
-It helps in achieving focus, establish a sacred space, and also help in medication.
+It helps in achieving focus, establish a sacred space, and also helps in medication.
 It stands for wholeness and unity and inspires calmness and peace.

 Mandala symbol includes intricately designed circles and different geometric figures but they are a lot more than just a bunch of geometric shapes.
 When you focus your vision and mind on a Mandala, your attention will be channelized inwards and consciousness will be heightened, which would greatly help you feel united with the universe.